Liisagrant/Liisagrant/README.md

 ### Hi there 👋

+I am a former preschool teacher.
+Now I am back at school but as a student.
+This time I am learning how to code!
+Stay tuned🤸🏻‍♀️!

+- 🔭 I’m currently working on Portfolio
+- 🌱 I’m currently learning Jacascript
+- 📫 How to reach me [My LinkedIn page](https://www.linkedin.com/in/lisa-grant-61249221a/)
+- ⚡ Fun fact I love coffee

 <!--
 **Liisagrant/Liisagrant** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.